McSinyx/brutalmaze/README.rst

 Brutal Maze
 ===========

-Brutal Maze is a hash and slash game with fast-paced action and a minimalist art style.
+Brutal Maze is a hack and slash game with fast-paced action and a minimalist art style.

 .. image:: https://raw.githubusercontent.com/McSinyx/brutalmaze/master/screenshot.png